d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ### The categorical distribution

 Drawing from a uniform distribution over a set of 100 outcomes is simple.
 But what if we have nonuniform probabilities?
-Let's start with a simple case, a biased coin which comes up heads with probability 0.35 and tails with probability 0.65.
+Let us start with a simple case, a biased coin which comes up heads with probability 0.35 and tails with probability 0.65.
 A simple way to sample from that is to generate a uniform random variable over $[0,1]$ and if the number is less than $0.35$, we output heads and otherwise we generate tails.
-Let's try this out.
+Let us try this out.

 ```{.python .input  n=12}
 # Number of samples